Europa_Valencia_hoofdafbeelding

 Europa_Valencia_Stadcentrum2

-Admire the view from the city gates
+View of the city from the city gates

 On the edge of the El Carmen district stand the impressive city gates Torres de Serranos and Torres de Quart.
-A few minutes' climb up the stairs will take you to the top, where you can enjoy stunning views of Valencia and the former riverbed.
-Originally, there were twelve defensive towers, but today you can still visit two.
-Note: climbing the towers is not permitted in rainy weather, as the steps can be slippery.
-Admission costs €2, but it's completely free with the Valencia Tourist Card.
+A few minutes' climb up the stairs will take you to the top, where you can enjoy a magnificent view of Valencia and the former riverbed.
+Originally, the city had twelve defensive towers, but today only these two can be visited.

 Europa_Valencia_Stadspoort